sameersbn/docker-gitlab/README.md

 >
 > **You've been warned.**
 >
-> If you are already using the internal mysql server then follow these instructions to migrate to a linked mysql container:
+> If you have been using the internal mysql server then first take a backup of the application and then restore the backup after setting up a linked or external mysql server.
->
-> Assuming that your mysql data is available at `/opt/gitlab/mysql`
->
-> ```bash
-> docker run --name=mysql -d \
->   -v /opt/gitlab/mysql:/var/lib/mysql \
->   sameersbn/mysql:latest
-> ```
-> This will start a mysql container with your existing mysql data.
-> All you need to do now is link this mysql container to the gitlab container using the `--link mysql:mysql` option.
->
-> Refer to [Linking to MySQL Container](#linking-to-mysql-container) for more information.
 >

 This docker image is configured to use a MySQL database backend.
 The database connection can be configured using environment variables.
 If not specified, the image will start a mysql server internally and use it.
 However in this case, the data stored in the mysql database will be lost if the container is stopped/deleted.
 To avoid this you should mount a volume at `/var/lib/mysql`.